microsoft/pxt-arcade/docs/skillmap/shark/shark1.md

 ## Finale

 **Congratulations!**

 ---

-Now that you have a laser shark, you can click **Finish** to head back to the skillmap and add more to your game!
+Now that you have a laser shark, you can click **Done** to head back to the skillmap and add more to your game!